 If you have suffered hurricane damage to your home, business, or farm, you don’t have to go through the fight alone to try to recover damages.

 Our law firm has fought insurance companies for our clients since 1997.
-Moreover, we have many employees who previously worked for insurance companies, and they are uniquely familiar with insurance company tactics.
-We have seen, firsthand, so many ways they can try to delay or deny claims, we wrote a book of actual client stories called Insurance Companies (and others) Behaving Badly.
-You can download it free and read these stories, yourself.
+Moreover, we have many employees who previously worked for insurance companies, and they are highly familiar with insurance company tactics.
+We have seen, firsthand, many ways they can try to delay or deny claims.